cornell-dti/internbot/README.md

 Should pair up people in the `#coffee-chats` channel every week.

+## Functionality

+If you're a regular member, you should only be able to login, edit your own birthday, or report on whether the bot is up or down.

+If you're an admin, you should be able to login, edit your own birthday, edit other people's birthdays, toggle the bot on or off, and also manually initiate a new semester, or trigger a round of coffee chats or birthday wishes as needed.

+## New to Internbot?

+If you're a new Lead, make a PR to add yourself to the array of admins in `lib/data/admins.ts` and merge it in.
+Then, login with Google and you should have access to the admin panel!

+If you're a regular member, just login with Google.

+For **everyone**, please login with your Cornell email.

 ## Technology

 Built with Vercel, PostgreSQL, Prisma, Next.js, Jest, and TypeScript.